yamahigashi/KLTags/readme.md

 ## Install

-* clone or dowrload repo
+* clone or download repo
 * append "klctags" directory to $PATH or (%PATH% in windows)
 * apply patches, see patches folder